lbarratt/fsa/README.md

 Testing is executed using jest, since it is a very simple and fully featured test framework making it easy to get up and running.

+I have kept the styling simple.
+In a real world application it would be worth considering adding Sass as a preprocessor and properly structuring the code to follow ITCSS conventions.

-This code has some of the foundations in place to carry the app forwards for future development, but has just enough in place to deliver the criteria.
-If the app were to become richer in data and add more rich functionality, then a library like React would help solve that problem.
+This code has some of the foundations in place to carry the app forwards for future development, but has just enough in place to deliver the criteria without being difficult to adapt for future development.

-I have kept the styling super basic, but as the app grows it would be worth considering adding Sass as a preprocessor and properly structuring the code to follow ITCSS conventions.

-## Criteria Notes
+## Criteria assumptions and auestions

+- Should the rating appear in a specific order?
-As the acceptance criteria does not explicitly specify the ordering of all possible rating values, I have left it unordered for now.
+	- As the acceptance criteria does not explicitly specify the ordering of all possible rating values, I have left it unordered for now.
 This could be achieved quickly by specifying a map of ordered keys and iterating over them to return the rating values.

+- Should percentages be whole numbers?
+Or decimals?
+	- I went with 2 decimal places as some establishments were poorly represented in some authorities when rounded to the nearest whole number.